dukesun99/CQG-MBQA/README.md

 - Sufficient OpenAI API credits
 - GPU with CUDA support for faster encoding and training (recommended, but optional)

+## Usages
+1. To reproduce the results from our paper, please run the experiments with our checkpoints (or train the model with our hyperparameters settings).
+2. To run the pipeline on your own dataset, please refer to the instructions below.
+We provide an example using the MEDI2 dataset.
+But you can use any other dataset that suits your task.

 ## Setup

 ### Create and Activate Conda Environment